jacknystrom/Penny-planner/ABTEST.md

 - HEART Metrics: Use Google Analytics, Firebase, or Mixpanel to monitor engagement, session duration, conversion rate, and bounce rate.
 These metrics will help assess which design approach best supports usability and user interaction.

 **Variations:**
 - **Variation A:** Flat design UI elements with minimal detail, no drop shadows, and a focus on simplicity and functionality.
-Runs with users before 6:00 PM
 - **Variation B:** Detailed design UI elements with drop shadows, gradients, and additional visual depth for a more polished, interactive appearance.
-Runs with users after 6:00 PM

 ## A/B Test 5: Linear Progress bar vs Circular Progress bar (Jack)
 **User Story Number:** US7 (AB Testing)